shailevi23/Solidity-First-Project/README.md

 # Solidity-First-Project
-Deploy contract and make changes to him after deployment
+Deploy contract and make changes to it after deployment

 Tools and Languages:
 Solidity and Python